-The original Flintshire Real Ale Trail is back by popular demand in April but this time with new pubs, new real ales and hot of the press a mini Ale Festival within the trail as we are visit a micro brewery or two.
+The original Flintshire Real Ale Trail is back by popular demand in April but this time with new pubs and new real ales on the trail.

 For the Real Ale enthusiasts, there will be a minimum of three real ales in each pub (50 ales on the whole trail) but don’t worry if ale isn’t your thing, there are plenty of other drinks available (and lots of atmosphere to soak up as well!)

 Great real ale, good food, loads of great rural pubs, entertainment, Welsh microbreweries and friends……..this is what the Flintshire Real Ale Trail is all about!
 So go grab your friends and will provide the rest!
 On the day you will discover some of the best pubs nestled in the Flintshire villages and towns they will all serve delicious Real Ale ands and a warm welcome to boot.